alexellis/k8s-on-raspbian/GUIDE.md

 > Copyright disclaimer: Please provide a link to the post and give attribution to the author if you plan to use this content in your own materials.

+## Update - k3s and `docker`

+My current thinking is that [k3s](https://github.com/teamserverless/k8s-on-raspbian#pick-k3s) from Rancher Labs is a better option than `kubeadm` to bootstrap a cluster.
+Whilst both create a compliant Kubernetes cluster, k3s uses fewer resources, is faster and doesn't run into some of the timing issues we've seen in the community with `kubeadm`.

+You should also see my note on [installing Docker on Raspbian Buster](https://github.com/teamserverless/k8s-on-raspbian#fix-docker-for-raspbian-buster-optional)

 ## Pre-reqs:

 * You must use an RPi 2 or 3 for use with Kubernetes